ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.octoprint/README.md

 setObject('system.adapter.octoprint.0', obj);
 ```

-Since the API key is a protected attribute since version 1.1.0, this will remove the configured API key.
+Since the `API key` is a protected attribute since version 1.1.0, this will remove the configured API key.
 The reason is, that `getObject` doesn't return protected information (so the api key is not included in the returned object).
 When you save the object, you will save an object without the key.

 Please use state `system.adapter.octoprint.0.alive` to stop/start the instance.

 ## Changelog

+### 2.0.1

+* (klein0r) Fixed missing translations

+### 2.0.0

+* (klein0r) Admin 5 Support

 ### 1.1.2